josephowatkins/emacs/README.md

 If you haven't already you will need to install [leiningen](http://leiningen.org/).
 Installing leiningen is easy with [brew](http://brew.sh/).

 Then, navigate to your home directory & clone the repo into `~/.emacs.d`.
-On OSX, in the terminal write:
+On OSX open the terminal & type:

     $ cd ~
     $ git clone https://github.com/jwatki06/emacs.git .emacs.d